 Skip to Content

-The via ferrata is located in Murren, which is a car-free town.
-The best way to get there is by the cable car.
+The via ferrata is located in Mürren, which is a car-free town.
+The best way to get there is by cable car from down in Lauterbrunnen, which you can reach by car or train.
 Depending on where you are coming from the route will be slightly different.
 I came from Interlaken and the entire journey took about 1.5 hours.

 • From Interlaken, you will need to catch the train Lauterbrunnen